Xalxo2308/wireless-communication-system-analysis/README.md

 ## 🌍 Real-World Application

 This project reflects real-world wireless communication challenges in systems such as 4G/5G networks, where performance optimisation is critical for reliability and efficiency.

+This type of analysis is critical in real-world systems such as satellite and 5G communication, where signal reliability directly impacts system performance.

 ---